mariahrud/Travel/about.md

 ---
 layout: page
-title: More
+title: Top 10
 permalink: /about/
 ---

-Find out the lotttt of amazing places to see
+Find out the lot of amazing places to see

 You can find the Top 10 places to visit in Europe:
 [youtube](https://www.youtube.com/watch?v=-jIEdf-JOIw)